kartoza/docker-geoserver/README.md

 * pyramid-plugin
 * gdal-plugin

-If you need to use other plugin you just pass an environment variable on startup which will activate the plugin ie
+If you need to use other plugins you just pass an environment variable on start up which will activate the plugin ie
 ```
 ie VERSION=2.16.2